alzamzmigaa/miccaibridge/about.md

             The accelerating pace of technological advancements in AI, primarily centered on evolving network architectures, is outpacing the development of corresponding evaluation and regulation frameworks.
-This disconnect creates a widening gap that not only hinders the effective integration of AI technologies into healthcare but also raises significant concerns about patient safety.
+This disconnect creates a widening gap that not only hinders the effective integration of AI technologies into healthcare but also raises concerns about patient safety.
 Without robust evaluation and regulatory frameworks, AI models may fail to meet the stringent reliability and usability standards required for clinical deployment.
             <br><br>
-            While many workshops at MICCAI have explored important themes such as technical developments, ethics, and explainability, there is a noticeable gap in addressing challenges related to evaluation, deployment, and regulation.
-These challenges, if unaddressed, can significantly impact patient safety and outcomes.
+            While many workshops at MICCAI have explored important themes such as technical developments, ethics, and explainability, there is a noticeable gap in addressing challenges related to evaluation pitfalls, deployment issues, and regulatory science challenges.
+These challenges, if unaddressed, can impact patient safety and outcomes.
     <h4 class="pageTitle" style="color: #2c3e50;">  Questions? </h4>
   Reach out to us at: <a href="mailto:bridgeregsci@gmail.com">BRIDGERegSci@gmail.com</a><br>

 </div>

+<p>Made by BRIDGE workshop team</p>